2 FAM 600

 a.
 The following definitions apply to the Overseas Schools Program:

-(3) The Grant application is a computerized document platform that Department-assisted schools use to provide information to A/OPR/OS on the school, faculty, students, and budget, and to request a grant; and
+(3) The software grant application, MyGrants, is a computerized document platform that Department-assisted schools use to provide information to A/OPR/OS on the school, faculty, students, and budget, and to request a grant; the school uploads the grant application into MyGrants, which is the Department’s computerized software application that provides a centralized, integrated means of issuing and monitoring financial assistance awards to recipients; and

 (4) Overseas school is any overseas Department of State-assisted elementary or secondary school in a foreign country participating in the Department’s Overseas Schools Assistance Program.